PPC and SEO: Do You Need Both?

 PPC is also known as pay-per-click advertising, which means that the advertiser pays when someone clicks on the ad.
-PPC is seen most commonly on social media platforms, such as Facebook, and with search engines, such as Google.
+PPC is seen most commonly on social media platforms, such as Facebook (though many consider social media ads separate from PPC), and with search engines, such as Google.
 A great characteristic of PPC campaigns is how highly targeted they are.
 You can create a lookalike audience or target people based on what they search for, what groups/pages they like on social media, and of course key demographics, such as age and location.
 Based on your keywords, your ad can appear on a search result – even if the user’s intention was to search for your competitor!

-Pay-per-click campaigns can be used to try different ad messages and content. (i.e., static images, video, slide shows, carousels, etc.) You can test them with different ad copy and split test them to see which ads are performing well.
-The key is to constantly tweak your ads and modify them based on your data throughout the campaign.
+Pay-per-click campaigns can be used to utilize different ad messages and content.
+You can split test your ads to see which are performing well.
+The key is to constantly tweak your ads and modify them based on your data.
 You can also use PPC to retarget previous users.
 This is very convenient for conversion campaigns.
-For example, you can retarget a group of customers who clicked on your ad but left the landing page immediately after or added something to cart but didn’t checkout.
+For example, you can retarget a group of customers who clicked on your ad but left the landing page immediately after, or added something to the cart but didn’t checkout.
 This is an audience that is already warmed up to your business and interested in your products or services.
 PPC ads can give them the push they need to make a purchase.

 What is SEO?

-SEO is the abbreviation of search engine optimization and is used to increase the visibility of your website and get it to the top of a Google Search, based on keywords and optimization efforts.
-This goes a little deeper than PPC and tends to take longer see results.
+SEO is the abbreviation for search engine optimization.
+It is used to increase the visibility of your website and get it to the top of a Search Engine Results Page (SERP) based on keywords and optimization efforts.
+This goes a little deeper than PPC and tends to take longer to see results.
 However, the long-term success is quite impressive.
 It is also much more complex.
 It includes internal modifications on the backend of the site to ensure that the website will be noticed by Google and be seen as an authority.
 If you are interested in further information on SEO, you can learn more in our 2021 Guide to Local SEO blog.

-It is best to use search engine optimization when you are looking for long-term organic traffic as well as building awareness for your company.
+It is best to use search engine optimization when you are looking for growth in long-term, organic traffic.
 It allows for Google to see you and place you higher on a search page.
 Like PPC, SEO needs to be modified, however, too much modification is not always beneficial.
 As stated previously, SEO takes time.
 It takes about 90 days before you can begin to see accurate data and results you can utilize.
-Therefore, it is important to make changes and fix issues, but when it comes to major changes keep in mind that it will take a couple of months to see those results.
+Therefore, it is important to make changes and fix issues, but when it comes to major changes, keep in mind that it will take a couple of months to see those results.
 Therefore, you should wait a while each time you make a change to see how it performs.